Are the Canadian wildfires still burning? Here's a status update

 Are the Canadian wildfires under control?

-According to the Canadian Interagency Forest Fire Centre, there are currently 492 active fires across the country.
+According to the Canadian Interagency Forest Fire Centre, there are more than 510 active fires across the country.
 According to a map updated daily by the center, these fires are burning from coast to coast, with blazes heavily concentrated in Canada's eastern and western provinces, on both of the country's East and West Coasts.

-Of those fires, 258 were labeled "out of control" on Tuesday, June 26.
-Just 159 are marked as "under control," while another 75 are "being held."
+Of those fires, 256 were labeled "out of control" as of July 1.
+Only 159 are marked as "under control," while another 98 are "being held."
 A fire being held means it is not moving but still not considered under control, and its status can fluctuate.

-According to the center, there have been 2,949 fires this year, resulting in about 7.7 million hectacres (about 19 million acres) of land being burned.
+According to the center, there have been 3,097 fires this year, resulting in about 8.2 million hectares (about 31,660 square miles) of land being burned.

 Why are the Canadian wildfires out of control?